simongregersen/thyultra/content.en/rules.md

 - Private supporters may only assist by the official aid stations.
 - Runners may have company 1 km before and after the aid stations.
-- Pacers not racing themselves are not allowed outside of the aid station zones.
+- Pacers not racing themselves are not allowed outside of the 1 km aid station zones.
 - Participants must bring and mark dropbags themselves.
-- Maximum capacity for dropbags is 30 L.
+- Maximum capacity for dropbags is 20 L.

 ## Race bib and equipment
 - Participants must carry the mandatory equipment at all times, see [Equipment and safety]({{< relref "about#equipment-and-safety" >}})